 Peer collaboration refers to collaboration among peers or group members who are expected to team up with each other to facilitate the optimal achievement of common goals while enabling the construction of individual knowledge in the process of collaboration (Slavin, 1991).

-Assinder (1991) believed that collaborative learning makes it easier for learning tasks to be accomplished as well as develops a more participative, self-confident, responsible and motivated learner through free talk and communication.
+Assinder (1991) believes that collaborative learning makes it easier for learning tasks to be accomplished as well as develops a more participative, self-confident, responsible and motivated learner through free talk and communication.

-Vygotsky also stated that learning a specific task together collaboratively can achieve better results than individual learning.
+Vygotsky also states that learning a specific task together collaboratively can achieve better results than individual learning.

 There exists many ways in which collaborative peer learning can be implemented.
 Some include: